-- While in the call, select Transfer and enter a name or number to transfer the call to.
+- Enter a name or number to transfer the call to

 Recipients of a transferred call will have the option to answer or decline.

-When a call is transferred between multiple Call Centers, the incoming transfer will display only the Call Center name that the call is being directly transferred from, not the details of previous transfers.
+When a call is transferred between multiple Contact Centers, the incoming transfer will display only the Contact Center name that the call is being directly transferred from, not the details of previous transfers.

 Agents can send and receive messages from any lines they've been assigned.

-Agents can see a list of all calls awaiting an Agent from the Call Center Inbox.
+Agents can see a list of all calls awaiting an Agent from the Contact Center Inbox.

-From the Dialpad app, navigate to your Call Center Inbox and select Hold Queue.
+From the Dialpad app, navigate to your Contact Center Inbox and select Hold Queue.

 Callers are redirected to the hold queue only if no Agents aren't available (such as they're already on active calls).

 The caller will hear hold music until they connect to an Agent, or can be configured to allow callers to press a key to leave a voicemail.